-All of the following examinations should be taken.
+For applicants who have passed the document screening, all of the following examinations should be taken.
 Those who are absent from one or more of the examinations are considered to have abstained from the entrance examination.

-1. Foreign language
+(1) Foreign language

 TOEFL scores will be used.
-For details, please refer to the "Guidelines for Submission of TOEFL Scores (for AY2025 Entrance Examinations)."
+For details, please refer to the "Guidelines for Submission of TOEFL Scores (for AY2026 Entrance Examinations)."

-2. General education subjects
+(2) General education subjects